AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - Click on more triggers to add them to the selection.

 - Draw a selection marquee box over the trigger points you want to select.
 Only the trigger points enclosed by the selection box will be selected, so if you want to select all points in a block they all need to be inside the box.
 This is a quick way to select one trigger point without having to "multi-click" on a block.

+- To clear all selection use the context menu button \{Clear Trigger Selection\} or click in an empty area of the Timeline View.

 ### Using arrow buttons to move trigger selection